Our guide to

 An intimate hour is spent with the gorillas and you simply watch as these wild animals interact with their troupe in their natural habitat.
 In Tanzania, Uganda and Rwanda you can also go on a chimpanzee trek where landscapes are stunning rainforests and wildlife interactions truly life changing.
 The gorilla safari or primate safari may not be an easy climb, sometimes the animals are located in remote sections of rainforest and the hike can be hard going.
 Rwanda offers the ‘easiest’ hike as the gorillas often come down the mountain close to the edge of the national park in search of the young bamboo shoots.

-Does a primate safari sound enticing to you?Get started
+Does a primate safari sound enticing to you?Get in Touch

 Best time to Primate Trek